cloudtraveler/avxlabs-docs/ace_pro/docs/lab1.md

 ![vpc-3](images/lab1-vpc3.png)
 _Figure 14: Hourglass icon_

 Verify the VPC creation in the VPC list.
-Hit the Refresh icon if you do not see the CIDR immediately.
+Hit the Refresh icon if you do not see the CIDR immediately (alternatively, refresh the web page for triggering the change).

 You can filter by CIDR `10.0.22.0/24`.